 How Much Profit Should You Make On A Rental Property: The Facts

-Before purchasing a property for cashflow purposes, consider the question: How much profit should you make on a rental property?
+Before purchasing a property for cash flow purposes, consider the following question: How much profit should you make on a rental property?

-Those who are new to the world of investing usually start by renting out a single room within their home or by purchasing a rental property.
-Some may decide to hire a property manager to help with the management, which leaves them time to focus on other properties and growing their portfolio.
+Those who are new to investing usually start by renting out a single room within their home or by purchasing a rental property.
+Some may hire a property manager to help with the management, leaving them time to focus on other properties and growing their portfolio.

 What you don’t want, however, is to go underwater on your investment.
 That’s why knowing the profit first can come in handy.
-As such, we’re focusing on discussing profit, and how you can make sure you get more than just a return of investment.
+As such, we’re focusing on discussing profit and how you can make sure you get more than just a return on investment.

 How Much Profit Should You Make on a Rental Property

-If you want to be a successful landlord and not one who struggles through each tenancy, then knowing the profit beforehand is crucial.
+Knowing the profit beforehand is crucial if you want to be a successful landlord and not one who struggles through each tenancy.

 To decide how much profit you should make on a property, you need first to consider a few factors.
 These will help you determine the correct amount of rent to set for your room or property.

-Deciding the profit amount relies on four main factors, including rental rate, overall expenses, and the market it’s situated in.
+Deciding the profit amount depends on four main factors, including rental rate, overall expenses, and the market in which it is located.

 How to Determine Profit

-When it comes down to profit margin on a rental property, you want to follow the 2% rule at minimum.
-Meaning if your rent is 2% of the purchase price, your property has a good chance of generating positive cash flow.
+Regarding profit margin on a rental property, you want to follow the 2% rule at minimum.
+This means that if your rent is 2% of the purchase price, your property has a good chance of generating positive cash flow.

 That said, there are other factors at play.
 And here are the things you should learn for you to determine the profit you can earn from the property: